Zebrafish: RNA splicing

 In 2015, researchers at Brown University discovered that 10% of zebrafish genes do not need to rely on the U2AF2 protein to initiate RNA splicing.
 These genes have the DNA base pairs AC and TG as repeated sequences at the ends of each intron.
 On the 3'ss (3' splicing site), the base pairs adenine and cytosine alternate and repeat, and on the 5'ss (5' splicing site), their complements thymine and guanine alternate and repeat as well.
 They found that there was less reliance on U2AF2 protein than in humans, in which the protein is required for the splicing process to occur.
 The pattern of repeating base pairs around introns that alters RNA secondary structure was found in other teleosts, but not in tetrapods.
 This indicates that an evolutionary change in tetrapods may have led to humans relying on the U2AF2 protein for RNA splicing while these genes in zebrafish undergo splicing regardless of the presence of the protein.

 Orthology

 D. rerio has three transferrins, all of which cluster closely with other vertebrates.

 Inbreeding depression

 When close relatives mate, progeny may exhibit the detrimental effects of inbreeding depression.
 Inbreeding depression is predominantly caused by the homozygous expression of recessive deleterious alleles.
 For zebrafish, inbreeding depression might be expected to be more severe in stressful environments, including those caused by anthropogenic pollution.
 Exposure of zebrafish to environmental stress induced by the chemical clotrimazole, an imidazole fungicide used in agriculture and in veterinary and human medicine, amplified the effects of inbreeding on key reproductive traits.
 Embryo viability was significantly reduced in inbred exposed fish and there was a tendency for inbred males to sire fewer offspring.

 Aquaculture research

-Zebrafish are common models for research into fish farming, including pathogens and parasites causing yield loss and/or spread to adjacent wild populations.
+Zebrafish are common models for research into fish farming, including pathogens and parasites causing yield loss or spreading to adjacent wild populations.